sictweb/bti425-2020/notes/security-add-to-server.md

 In our database, we must create a new collection to hold the user accounts.
 Typically, we will do a few tasks:
 * Decide on the design (shape) of a user account
-* Write JSON for one or two user accounts that you can use while you write code
+* Write JSON for one or two user accounts that you can use while you write code (a "standard" account, and a "user account manager" account)
 * Import these user accounts into MongoDB

-> In [Assignment 3](/graded-work/assign3), we will do this in a slightly different way.
-> The professor team has provided user account data for all student objects in Assignment 2.
-That's the data that we will import into MongoDB.

 <br>

 #### Design (shape) of a user account

 While there is no design standard for a user account, you probably realize that it should have properties for user name, password, role, and so on.
 Think about some typical and useful properties, and include them in your design.

+In recent apps written by your professor team, these properties often appear in a user account schema:
+* User account name
+* Full name (together or separate first and last)
+* Password
+* Status flag for the user account being active
+* Status flag for the user account being locked out
+* Role (for identity, or broad-based security-like tasks)
+* Claims, a collection of claim objects
+* Date created

+There can be many others.

 <br>